m2mdas/m2mdas.github.io/source/_posts/2013-11-21-integrate-hwioauthbundle-with-fosuserbundle.markdown

 {% img http://i.imgur.com/bfOhYma.png?2 %}

-After successful application creation you will be redirected to application page where will see `client ID` and `Client Secret` fields set for the application.
+After successful application creation you will be redirected to application page where you will see `client ID` and `Client Secret` fields set for the application.
 They will be used later.

 Add the bundle info in `composer.json` and issue `php composer.phar update --prefer-dist` command.